VergilPrime/Connectables/README.md

 # Connectables
-Add Connectable mechanic to Oraxen furniture
+Add connectable furniture mechanic to Oraxen

+Credit to https://github.com/Boy0000 for optimizations and his help with this project.